saigerutherford/evidence_embracing_nm/README.md

 # Evidence for Embracing Normative Modeling

-Analysis and visualization code for *Evidence for Embracing Normative Modeling.* Rutherford et al. (2022).
-Preprint [here](https://www.biorxiv.org/content/10.1101/2022.11.14.516460v1.full.pdf).
+Analysis and visualization code for *Evidence for Embracing Normative Modeling.* Rutherford et al. [eLife](https://elifesciences.org/articles/85082) (2023).

 The pre-trained normative models of functional connectivity, cortical thickness, and surface area are hosted on the PCN lab GitHub [here](https://github.com/predictive-clinical-neuroscience/braincharts).
 These pre-trained normative models can also be accessed through the [PCNportal](https://pcnportal.dccn.nl/) website, a no code required interface for transfering big data normative models to new data sets.